zyxnlp/ACLT/README.md

 # ACLT
-This repository is the PyTorch implementation of our ACLT model in EMNLP 2021 Paper "To be Closer: Learning to Link up Aspect with Opinions".
+This repository is the PyTorch implementation of our ACLT model in EMNLP 2021 Paper "To be Closer: Learning to Link up Aspects with Opinions".
 # Requirements and Installation
 The code has been tested in the following enviroment:
 * Ubuntu 18.04.4 LTS